About this Wiki: Issue Mapping Online

 About The Project: Issue Mapping in/as Participatory Research

-We are developing this Issue Mapping Wiki as part of a research project
+This Issue Mapping Wiki has been developed as a part of a research project

 funded by the ESRC Digital Social Research Programme